claudiajs/claudia-bot-builder/docs/FB_TEMPLATE_MESSAGE_BUILDER.md

 Text messages returns a simple text.
 In case you don't need to add quick responses reply with a simple text and _Cluaudia Bot Builder_ will do the rest.

+However, if you want to add quick replies check the class below.

 ### API

 `Text` (class) - Class that allows you to build text messages with quick replies